google/travel-impact-model/README.md

 The model described in this document produces estimates of GHG emissions.
 Emission estimates aim to be representative of what the typical emissions for a flight matching the model inputs would be.
 Estimates might differ from actual emissions based on a number of factors.
+All calculation results use the TIM model and no default GHG emissions intensities are used as fallbacks.
+The TIM does not use country-specific GHG emissions factors and therefore, it is not recommended for official reporting purposes in those locations where country specific factors are mandated.

 **Aircraft types:** The emissions model accounts for the equipment type as published in the flight schedules.
 The majority of aircraft types in use are